Small Things like These: Reception

-Adaptation
+Adaptations

 The Irish Independent reported in February 2023 that shooting locations for the book's film adaptation were being sought.
 Actor Cillian Murphy stars in the film, with the screenplay written by Murphy's long-time collaborator Enda Walsh.
 In January 2024, it was confirmed that Small Things Like These would be opening the 2024 Berlin International Film Festival on 15 February.
 It was released in the UK and Ireland on 1 November 2024, and in the United States on 8 November.